 Throughout this article, I will refer to OTRS 3.2.6 as OTRS and Fedora 18 (with only “stock” repositories) as Fedora.
 I assume that you have already installed OTRS in a non-SELinux environment before, and that you have at least some basic knowledge about SELinux, MAC, RBAC, and all the like.
 I'm installing OTRS in

-/opt/otrs, so if you install it somewhere else, you will have to modify the paths below (and in many hard-coded places in OTRS itself).
+/opt/otrs, so if you install it somewhere else, you will have to modify the paths below.
 Also, if you happen to install under

-/var/www (I wouldn't recommend that), that directory already has the
+/var/www (I wouldn't recommend it), that directory already has the

 httpd_sys_content_t type, so you won't have to set it explicitly.